ScilifelabDataCentre/dds_cli/SPRINTLOG.md

 # 2025-08-04 - 2025-08-15

-- Add ARD's for GUI
+- Add ADRs for GUI
 - Refactor MOTD to work for both the CLI and the GUI ([#771](https://github.com/ScilifelabDataCentre/dds_cli/pull/771))

 # 2025-08-18 - 2025-08-29